-In 2016, our board of directors adopted a "clawback policy" regarding incentive compensation awarded to our executive officers in the event of a material misstatement of our financial statements.
-In the event we were required to prepare an accounting restatement to correct one or more material errors, we will make reasonable attempts to recover from our current and former executive officers who received incentive-based compensation (including performance-based RSUs and stock option awards) during the preceding three-year period, the amount in excess of what should have been paid to the executive officer based on the corrected data.
+In May 2023, our board of directors adopted a new, NYSE-compliant compensation recovery policy or "clawback policy" that supersedes our policy from 2016 regarding incentive compensation awarded to our executive officers in the event of material noncompliance with any financial reporting requirements under the U.S. federal securities laws, including any required accounting restatement to correct an error in previously issued financial statements that is material to the previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
+In the event we were required to prepare an accounting restatement to correct one or more material errors, we will attempt to recover, reasonably promptly from our current and former executive officers who received incentive-based compensation during the preceding three-year period, the amount in excess of what should have been paid to the executive officer based on the corrected data.
 Incentive-based compensation includes any compensation granted, earned or vested wholly or in part upon the attainment of any financial measures, such as cash incentive compensation and performance-based RSUs.